meshery/meshery/docs/pages/guides/tutorials/deploy-php-redis.md

 ![Import redis-php-guestbook-dryrun](./screenshots/redis-php-guestbook-dryrun.png)
 1. Finally your deployment and click Deploy to deploy the application to the cluster.
 ![Import redis-php-guestbook-finalize](./screenshots/redis-php-guestbook-finalize.png)
-1. On sucessful deployment you will see the following modal asking yout o open you deployment in visualizer
+1. On successful deployment you will see the following modal asking yout o open you deployment in visualizer
 ![Import redis-php-guestbook-finalize](./screenshots/redis-php-guestbook-finalize.png)